The Best Private Guided Stonehenge Tour: A Stonehenge Tours Review

 Additional Sites On a Stonehenge Tours Private Tour

-From there we drove and walked through other historical and geographically significant sites in the area, including Kate Middleton’s prep school!
+From there we drove and walked through other important sites of English history and geography in the area, including Kate Middleton’s prep school!

 He told us little-known local factoids, pointed out famous houses, and didn’t mind if we took a nap in the back seat!